Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 	}
 </code></pre></div></div> <br>

 <p> Next, some pop up text bubbles will be created.
 This will allow users to see the percentage of adults over 25 holding a Bachelor's degree or higher for each state.
-This is done using the "onEachFeature" function, which will be added to the "L.GeoJSON.AJAX(geojsonurl).addTo(map);" as a parameter.
-The function takes in the geojson layer and its data as inputs.
+This is done using the "onEachFeature" function, which will be added to the "L.GeoJSON.AJAX(geojsonurl).addTo(map);" line as a parameter.
+The "onEachFeature" function takes in the geojson layer and its fields values as inputs.
 The "feature.properties" are invoked using conditional logic so that the feature values in the geojson layer can be called in the popup.
 The "layer.bindPopup" option is used to create a popup. </p> <br>

 <p> The content within the popup itself consists of strings concatenated with blank spaces and the feature properties from the geojson layer.
 Some line breaks, denoted by '</br>' are used to separate the text. </p> <br>